bcow25/Chess/README.md

 # Chess
 This is our attempt at coding chess in Java.
-We'll see how it go :D Will update hopefully
+We'll see how it go :D Will update hopefully.

 # Rules
 ## General Rules